Tree Information

 Date First Measured: 2017

-Comments: This old-age tree is perfectly healthy.
+2017 comments: This old-age tree is perfectly healthy.
 No known historic significance.
 Several other civil war age trees remain on undeveloped slope.
 Big northern red oak (ID 2053) is located nearby.
 Trees in this old-age forest remnant were large and old when they were cut – probably during the Civil War – and have since grown massive in size.
 The tree is hidden largely from view in an old-age remnant of Northern Coastal Plain / Piedmont Mesic Mixed Hardwood Forest: Fagus grandifolia - Quercus (alba, rubra) - Liriodendron tulipifera / (Ilex opaca var. opaca) / Polystichum acrostichoides Forest (USNVC: CEGL006075), which occupies the length of the ravine.
 Gigantic northern red oak (Quercus rubra), chestnut oak (Quercus montana), and tulip tree (Liriodendron tulipifera) comprise the lush canopy.
+Measurements by Rod Simmons, Greg Zell, and Robin Firth in 2017: 216", 120', & 83' for a score of 357 points.

 Location of Tree